barchart/push-notifications-public/packages/sdk-js/docs/content/product_overview.md

 ## Supported Environments

-This SDK provides a convenient way to interact with the Barchart ENS.
+This SDK provides a convenient way to interact with the Barchart Push Notification Service.
 We recommend using it in JavaScript environments.

 #### Node.js